ryanfleharty/spring-boot-intro/lessons/deployment-with-heroku/README.md

 `mysql://USERNAME:PASSWORD@URL-TO-CONNECT-TO/DEFAULT-SCHEMA?reconnect=true`.

 In MySql Workbench, you can create a new connection by providing the details from this url in the necessary fields.
+For example, the `host name` that a new MySQl Workbench connection asks for will be provided in the url between the `@` and `/` symbols, something like `us-cdbr-iron-east-02.cleardb.net`.
+The username is the first string of digits and letters, followed by the password after the `:`.
 The SQL server will be running on port 3306.
 Once you've established the connection, you can perform all the same Table creation commands we used to set up our database locally.
 This should get rid of the deployed application's connection errors!

 Now you can make requests to your server from a deployed react application or Postman!
 You will likely have to change the specifics in your CorsConfig to point to the address of your deployed Heroku app, in addition to changing the React app's fetch calls to now point to the deployed Java application.